jkbrzt/macos-fn-toggle/README.md

 # fn.app

-This is an Automator workflow-created app that toggles the **"Use all F1, F2, etc. keys as standard function keys"** option in Mac OS System Preferences.
+This is an app created in Automator.
+It toggles the **"Use all F1, F2, etc. keys as standard function keys"** option in Mac OS System Preferences.
 A task that is tedious when done often (which programmers tend to do).